Gothubus/diyexhibition/README.md

 # DIY Practice and Alternative Sites for Music Exhibition
-Welcome to the online exhibition site!
+Welcome to the alternative site for exhibitions!

 Discord link (join this to be added to the site) - https://discord.gg/xMDHf9E